New Mexico mountain village braces for more rain following deadly flash flooding

 Local officials said a village-wide warning siren and evacuation system was not triggered, while tailored evacuation warnings were initiated that included door-to-door visits by emergency personnel, who urged people to seek high ground.

-Shelters opened for people who cannot return home, while food banks and donation centers were handing out supplies for those in need.
+Shelters remained open Wednesday, while food banks and donation centers handed out supplies.

 The flooding also hit the Ruidoso Downs racetrack, which had been preparing for a series of big races this weekend.
-Crawford said during a news conference that eight horses were killed by the flooding and the racing season was canceled, meaning the village would take a big hit to its economy as the track brings in tens of millions of dollars each season.
+Crawford said during a news conference that the racing season was canceled, meaning the village would take an economic hit as the track brings in tens of millions of dollars each season.

 “Yesterday was a good lesson — you know that Mother Nature is a much bigger powerful force than we are,” he said.
 “And that we can do a lot of things to protect ourselves and to try to help direct and whatever, but we cannot control.”